Rishit-emsec/kraken/README.md

 ## Steps to obtain rainbow tables (.dlt)
 ### Items required:
-- Two 2 terabyte hard disks to store rainbow tables, and another hard drive which will be used to store the rainbow tables in their raw formate
+- Two 2 terabyte hard disks.
+One is to store rainbow tables and another hard drive to store rainbow tables in their raw format.
 - A laptop
 - Linux system
 ### Steps to download